david-pace/wave-recovery-tool/README.md

 6. Create a folder named `audio` on your Desktop and copy the damaged audio files into that folder.
 7. Open a terminal application.
 Depending on your operating system, it is called **Command Line**, **Terminal** or similar.
 8. Each terminal has a so called **working directory**, which is the file system context for executed programs.
 Typically, the terminal starts in your user directory.
 On Windows, this might be something like `C:\Users\homersimpson`, on Unix-based/Mac systems it is something like `/Users/homersimpson`.
 This directory is sometimes abbreviated as `~`.
 When a terminal is started, the current working directory is usually your user directory.
 Enter the command `cd Desktop` and hit enter to make `Desktop` your working directory.
 Hint: you can usually use the TAB key to auto-complete the folder names.
-9. Analyze the audio files in your `audio` folder by entering one of the following commands: on Windows, use `python wave-recovery-tool-master\waverecovery.py audio`; on Unix-based/Mac systems, use `python3 wave-recovery-tool-master/waverecovery.py audio`.
-If it works, you see header information for the files in your audio folder.
-Check the next section if you encounter problems.
+9. Analyze the audio files in your `audio` folder by entering one of the following commands:
+    * On Windows, enter: `python wave-recovery-tool-master\waverecovery.py audio`
+    * On Unix-based/Mac systems, enter: `python3 wave-recovery-tool-master/waverecovery.py audio`.
+10. If it works, you see header information for the files in your audio folder.
+If you get an error like `command not found` or similar, try replacing `python` with `python3` and vice versa.
+If you still get the same error, refer to section *Locating Python 3* below.
-10. In case you see any header errors (prefixed with [ERROR]) in the output of step 9, you can try to fix the problems with the following command: on Windows, use `python wave-recovery-tool-master\waverecovery.py -r audio restored`; on Unix systems, use `python3 wave-recovery-tool-master/waverecovery.py -r audio restored`.
-This will create folder named `restored` on your Desktop and try to restore the audio files from the folder `audio` into the `restored` folder.
+11. In case you see any header errors (prefixed with [ERROR]) in the output of step 9, you can try to fix the files.
+For that, you simply have to add `-r` before `audio` and add a destination folder (we will call it `restored`) after audio.
+The resulting command lines look like this:
+    * Windows: `python wave-recovery-tool-master\waverecovery.py -r audio restored`
+    * Unix/Mac: `python3 wave-recovery-tool-master/waverecovery.py -r audio restored`.
+12. The command from step 11 will create a folder named `restored` on your Desktop and try to restore the audio files from the folder `audio` into the `restored` folder.
+Check if the folder was created and whether it contains files.
-11. Check the results in the `restored` folder on your Desktop. *Start playback with low loudness levels*.
-If the sound is distorted, further parameters (namely the sample rate, number of channels and bit rate you used during recording) need to specified.
+13. Check the results in the `restored` folder on your Desktop. **Start playback with low loudness levels**.
+14. If the sound is distorted or you can hear nothing, you have to repeat from step 11, but this time add other parameters (namely the sample rate, number of channels and/or bit rate you used during recording).
+For example, if the files were recorded with a bit depth of 24 bits then you have to add `-b 24` after `-r`.
+If you used a sample rate of 48 kHz, you have to add `-s 48000`.
+If the files have two channels (i.e. stereo instead of mono), then you have to add `-c 2`.
 See section _Restoring Damaged WAVE/AIFF File Headers_ for more details.

 ### Locating Python 3

-In case you get an error message like `command not found`, you must replace `python` or `python3` with the absolute path to your python executable.
+In case you get an error message like `command not found` in step 9, you have to replace `python` or `python3` with the absolute path to your python executable.
 On Windows, the command line looks like this:

 ```
-"C:\Program Files\Python\Python37-32\python" waverecovery.py
+"C:\Program Files\Python\Python37-32\python" waverecovery.py audio
 ```

 Note that you have to add quotes around the python path if it contains spaces (like in `Program Files`).
 On Unix systems, the command like looks like:

 ```
-/usr/local/bin/python3 waverecovery.py
+/usr/local/bin/python3 waverecovery.py audio
 ```

-Of course, you have to replace the python executable paths with the actual paths on your system where Python3 was installed (in step 1 of the step-by-step instructions).
+Of course, you have to replace the python executable paths with the actual paths on your system where Python3 was installed (the path you remembered in step 1 of the step-by-step instructions).

 ## Usage